14 Free Things Online That Everyone Should Take Advantage Of

 Free editing for emails, Facebook posts, and more

 The “free writing assistant” Grammarly can be downloaded as an attachment on your browser.
-It will not only help you out with any grammar and spelling mistakes in your essays and emails, but since it’s linked directly to your browser, it reviews anything you’re typing, including social media posts.
+It will not only help you out with any grammar and spelling mistakes in your essays and emails, but it also reviews anything you’re typing online, including social media posts, because it’s connected to your browser.
 If you’ve been slighted by autocorrect before, don’t worry—Grammarly works by offering you suggestions instead of automatically correcting your work.

 Free music streaming

-If you’re sick of paying for music on iTunes or Apple Music, or you just want to broaden your musical horizons, there are quite a few sites to choose from.
+If you’re sick of paying for music on iTunes or Apple Music, or you just want to broaden your musical horizons, there are quite a few free things online to choose from.
 Spotify is a popular choice, and it’s totally free if you don’t have a premium account.
 While you can shuffle any album, artist, or playlist on the free version, it does have some downsides: You need to listen to ads, and you can’t pick individual songs or stream offline on the mobile app.
 With Pandora, you can create a radio station based off of any song, artist, or genre—balancing songs you already like with new finds.
 If you’re more of a radio lover, try iHeartRadio.
 You can stream your favorite stations or make new ones based on your favorite artists.
-While you’re browsing these great free online resources, be aware of these online scams and learn how to avoid them.
+Read on for the secrets that deals sites won’t tell you.